hcoco1/hcoco1-resume/src/content/blog/2024-02-28-cloud-computing.md

 * HashiCorp Certified: Terraform Associate
 * Certified Kubernetes Administrator (CKA)

 The Cloud Mastery Bootcamp provides training for a broad set of cloud job roles including Cloud Engineer, DevOps Engineer, or Solutions Architect. *<small>(Digital Cloud Training, 2024)</small>*.
-I expect to advance in my <a href="https://www.hcoco1.com/cv" target="_blank">professional career</a> and get a position as a cloud professional :money_with_wings:.
+I expect to advance in my <a href="https://www.hcoco1.com/cv" target="_blank">professional career</a> and get a position as a cloud professional. 💸

-**Cloud Foundations and Linux** training is the first module of the Bootcamp, and it provides a pretty excellent overview of the following topics:
+Cloud Foundations and Linux *<small>(Digital Cloud Training, 2024)</small>* training is the first module of the Bootcamp, and it provides a pretty excellent overview of the following topics:

-**Cloud Computing and AWS:** Cloud computing delivers services over the internet, including servers, storage, databases, networking, and software.
+**Cloud Computing and AWS:** 💻 Cloud computing delivers services over the internet, including servers, storage, databases, networking, and software.
 AWS, a leader in the market, offers IaaS, PaaS, and SaaS solutions, enabling organizations to scale operations with on-demand resources and pay-as-you-go models *<small>(What-is-cloud-computing, n.d.)</small>*.

 **Compute and Storage Services:** AWS provides compute options like EC2 for virtual servers, Lambda for serverless computing, and ECS for containerized workloads.
 Storage solutions include S3, offering scalable and secure object storage *<small>(What-is-cloud-computing, n.d.)</small>*.